 Preheat oven at 200 °C (390 °F).

 Combine meat, egg, milk, black pepper and salt with bread crumbs.
 Mix with your hands until the mixture is cohesive.
+Don’t overmix as the meat will become tough.

 Butter generously a 1.2 lt (5 cups) terrine or loaf mold.
 Reserve about 1/4 of the meat and use the rest to fill the bottom and sides of the mould, making a 1 cm (1/2 inch) thick compact layer.
 Line the ground-meat case with slices of guanciale (or pancetta) overlapping edges slightly and leaving a 2 cm (1 inch) overhang on the sides.